Janus Henderson UK Responsible Income Fund

 Publish full voting record (AFM company wide)

-Environmental and social avoidance criteria De minimis limits: Where possible we will seek to achieve zero exposure in respect of the negative criteria.
+Investible universe De minimis limits: Where possible we will seek to achieve zero exposure in respect of the negative criteria.
 However, there may be instances when we will apply a de minimis limit.
 A de minimis limit is a threshold above which investment will not be made and relates to the scope of a company’s business activity; the limit may be quantitative (eg, expressed as a percentage of a company’s revenues), or it may involve a more qualitative assessment.
 De minimis limits exist because sometimes avoiding an industry entirely may not be feasible given the complex nature of business operations.
 In such instances we will invest in a company only if we are satisfied that the ‘avoided’ activity forms a small part of the company’s business, and when our research shows that the company manages the activity in line with best practice.
 When the activity relates to a company’s revenues, we will use a 10% threshold.
 When the activity relates to a company’s operations, we will seek to gain comfort that the company is taking action to improve its performance or is managing it in an exemplary fashion.
 Any company with a persistent record of misconduct, where such activity relates to company operations, will be excluded unless there is clear evidence of significant progress.
-We seek to avoid businesses that have products or operations directly associated with the following criteria 1: Alcohol: We avoid companies involved in the production and sale of alcoholic drinks.
-Source: Janus Henderson Investors, as at 31 March 2024.
+We seek to avoid businesses that have products or operations directly associated with the following criteria (1): In addition to the avoidance criteria, all holdings in the Fund are compliant with the UN Global Compact and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.
+The UN Global Compact’s ten principles cover human rights, the International Labour Organisation’s declaration on workers’ rights, corruption, and environmental pollution, while the OECD guidelines cover employment and industrial relations, information disclosure, combating bribery, consumer interests, science and technology, and competition.
+More detail can be found in the Fund’s Investment Principles document on www.janushenderson.com.
+Janus Henderson has appointed specialist companies, to provide the environmental and social avoidance criteria screening of potential investments.
+An investee company must pass the screens or be approved by the ESG Oversight Committee to be eligible for the Fund.

+* This strategy integrates ESG but does not pursue a sustainable investment strategy or have a sustainable investment objective or otherwise take ESG factors into account in a binding manner.
+ESG integration is the practice of incorporating material environmental, social and governance (ESG) information or insights in a non-binding manner alongside traditional measures into the investment decision process to improve long-term financial outcomes of portfolios.
+ESG related research is one of many factors considered within the investment process and in this material we seek to show why it is financially relevant.
+We believe companies with sound governance practices and strong stakeholder relations, that manage relevant environmental and social risks responsibly, have a greater propensity to create long-term value for shareholders.
+Key ESG issues considered as part of the investment process include corporate governance, human capital and diversity, climate change, controversies, disclosure, transparency, and business ethics.
 MSCI, an external ESG rating provider, provides an ESG quality score which measures the ability of the underlying holdings to manage key medium to long term risks and opportunities that arise from ESG factors.
 These ratings are supplemented with Janus Henderson research and analysis as well as engagements with companies when appropriate.
 It is expected that the Fund’s ESG quality score, as measured by MSCI will be superior to its benchmark, the FTSE All-Share index.
 To make informed investment decisions, a wide range of specialist tools and information are made available to the portfolio manager and broader investment teams.
 The firm subscribes to and uses a number of specialist ESG research and data providers including: MSCI, Sustainalytics, Vigeo EIRIS, ISS, Bloomberg, RepRisk, and Institutional Voting Information Services (IVIS).
 These providers are selected and monitored by the central Janus Henderson Responsibility Team.

-Company engagement and voting Our analysis of the portfolio against key ESG performance indicators helps us identify topics for engagement, together with the controversies, scientific advances, and actions taken by companies.
+Our analysis of the portfolio against key ESG performance indicators helps us identify topics for engagement, together with the controversies, scientific advances, and actions taken by companies.
 These topics for engagement are not fixed and are subject to change depending on the activities of the company and their materiality.
-Janus Henderson’s Proxy Voting Policy and Procedures document, which can be found on www.janushenderson.com, sets out the firm’s proxy voting policy.
+Janus Henderson’s Proxy Voting Policy and Procedures document, which can be found on www.janushenderson.com sets out the firm’s proxy voting policy.
 Ultimate voting authority rests with the portfolio manager, who is responsible for ensuring that votes are exercised in the best interests of clients, with ESG factors an important consideration where relevant.
 The portfolio manager is supported by the in-house Responsible Investing and Governance Team, who work closely with investment teams to help analyse voting-related issues.
 With regard to voting and company engagement, the portfolio manager considers certain core principles such as disclosure, transparency, board composition, shareholder rights, audit and internal controls, and remuneration.
 A key element of the approach to proxy voting is to support these principles and practices and foster the long-term interests of shareholders.
 Given the Fund’s responsible investment process incorporates environment, social, and governance factors in investment decisions, there will be relatively few shareholder proposals on ESG issues for the companies held in the Fund.
 We aim to support shareholder proposals on ESG factors for portfolio holdings following our approach to voting and engagement outlined within this document.
-The Quarterly Voting and Engagement Report for the underlying fund within the portfolio can be found on UK Responsible Income Fund - Janus Henderson Investors.
+The Quarterly Voting and Engagement Report for the underlying fund within the portfolio can be found on www.janushenderson.com

 When a stock is bought a target valuation will be set based on the most relevant metric (eg, Free-Cash-Flow Yield, Dividend Yield, P/E, NAV based etc.) and stocks will be reviewed when the valuation target is reached.
 Once the target has been reached and if there is no new information and the stock has therefore become more expensive, the position will be sold.
 If there is additional information and the stock continues to have upside on this basis then a new target may be set, and the position can be retained.
 Conversely: